Al-Zahrani MS. Increased intake of dairy products is related to lower periodontitis prevalence. J Periodontol. 2006; 77 (2): 289-294.

 - Subjects in the fifth quintile had a higher mean poverty index than subjects in the first quintile

-- Subjects in the fifth quintile had a significantly lower body mass index than those in the first quintile
+- Subjects in the fifth quintile had a significantly lower BMI than those in the first quintile

 - Subjects in the fifth quintile had significantly lower percentage of sites with calculus deposits than those in the first quintile